About

 Employment opportunities

-Nature based solutions to the biodiversity and climate emergencies, such as those funded by SMEEF, have the potential to quickly increase the range of employment opportunities in some of the most remote and communities in Scotland.
-In fact, between 2015 and 2019 the green jobs sector grew at five times the rate of all other jobs and accounts for one-third of all jobs growth in Scotland.
-The recent Dasgupta Review* stated that the potential Nature Based Solutions job creation rate is ten times the creation rate associated with fossil fuels.
+• Nature based solutions to the biodiversity and climate emergencies, such as those funded by SMEEF, have the potential to quickly increase the range of employment opportunities in some of the most remote and communities in Scotland.
+In fact, the Office for National Statistics reported that, using the industry approach, UK employment in green jobs in 2022 was estimated at 639,400 full-time equivalents.
+That estimate is 8.4% higher than 2021 and 19.9% higher than the 2020 estimates.
+The 2021 Dasgupta Review* stated that the potential Nature Based Solutions job creation rate is ten times the creation rate associated with fossil fuels.
 This massive potential will be targeted by SMEEF in partnership with the relevant Scottish enterprise agencies.

 *The Economics of Biodiversity: The Dasgupta Review, February 2021, UK Government